 Reading a good novel allows your imagination to soar, especially by a renowned writer.
 Read novels if you want to escape reality for a little while.
 Usually, the movie version of a book isn’t as good as the original novel.
 We’ve seen amazing special effects on film and television.
 But nothing compares to what you could create using your imagination and creativity!

-In addition to increasing your intelligence, reading can help you develop your imagination.
+In addition to increasing your intelligence, reading can also help you develop your imagination.
 Imagination is a crucial component of creativity.
 While reading can increase your intelligence, it can also increase your creativity.

-9. Reading books keeps you from smartphones and increases sleep quality
+10. Reading books keeps you from smartphones and increases sleep quality

 Students who read 30 minutes a day